pe1uca/PolyGlot/docs/android/lexeme-utilities.md

 This is a collection of small screens that show some tools to use your lexeme.

 You can find this menu in the bottom part of the [lexeme info screen](lexicon.md#lexeme-info-screen).
+Click the button "Lexeme utilities" to see the list.

 ## Conjugation

-Auto-generation of conjugations/declensions for the [part of speech](pos.md) of this lexeme is used in these screens.
+[Auto-generation of conjugations/declensions](inflection-auto-generation.md) for the [part of speech](pos.md) of this lexeme is used in these screens.

 ### Tables